Record office policies and deposits

 • volunteers should be aware that paid staff have many duties and might not always be able to give volunteers immediate attention

-• in the event of industrial action, volunteers may continue with their regular work provided supervision is available, but will not be asked to carry out the work of paid staff
+• in the event of industrial action, volunteers may continue with their regular tasks provided supervision is available, but they will not be asked to carry out the work of paid staff

 Review

-This Policy document was issued in January 2007 and was reviewed and updated in 2010 and 2015.
+This policy document was issued in January 2025.
 It will be reviewed and updated as necessary, and at least every three years.

 Digital Preservation can be described as the series of managed activities necessary to ensure continued access to digital records for as long as necessary, in many cases in perpetuity.
 Risk management plays a fundamental role in digital preservation activities, as each action is a response to a potential risk to digital records.